uvalib/happymapper/README.md

     element :country, Country, :tag => 'country', :namespace => 'different'

 With that we should be able to parse as we once did.

+## Large Datasets (in_groups_of)

+When dealing with large sets of XML that simply cannot or should not be placed into memory the objects can be handled in groups through the `:in_groups_of` parameter.

+    Address.parse(LARGE_ADDRESS_XML_DATA,:in_groups_of => 5) do |group|
+      puts address.streets
+    end

+This trivial block will parse the large set of XML data and in groups of 5 addresses at a time display the streets.

 ## Saving to XML